microsoft/VFSForGit/Readme.md

 * Ensure you have Xcode installed, have accepted the terms of use, and have launched Xcode at least once.

 * Disable the "System Integrity Protection" (for loading unsigned Kexts) by booting into recovery mode (`[Win/⌘] + R` while booting).
-  Once booted into recovery mode open Utilities -> Terminal to launch a termnial.
+  Once booted into recovery mode open Utilities -> Terminal to launch a terminal.
 Enter:

   ```
   csrutil disable
   ```